lbuckheit/jep/README.md

 -Getting repeated answers above a certain threshold

-SELECT answer, count(answer) as dupes
+SELECT answer, COUNT(answer) as dupes

 FROM answers